SFU-CMPT-201/.github/profile/README.md

 ### Short Assignments

-The first type is short assignments.
+The first type of assignments in this course is short assignments.

 * In the first few weeks of the course, students are expected to finish *two* short assignments per week.